-GDP = Household consumption expenditure
+GDP = Household Final consumption expenditure

-+ Final consumption expenditure of non-profit institution serving households
+- + Non-profit institution serving households Final consumption expenditure

-- + Final consumption expenditure of government
+- + Government Final consumption expenditure

 - + Gross fixed capital formation

 - + Changes in inventories

 - + Exports of goods and services

 - Imports of goods and services

 V. Definitions and Concepts:

 Supply and use tables have been compiled according to the United Nations System of National Accounts for the year 1993 (the SNA1993) and the SNA2008.
 Hereunder the most important definitions used in the framework of this system: